-The Company sold its investment in shares of Blacklist Holdings Inc. ("Blacklist") during the nine months ended September 30, 2019, which were acquired at an aggregate price of \$100,000.
-It is believed that Blacklist owns the IONIC brand and is a manufacturer and distributor of vape pens and cannabis cartridges in the States of Washington, California and Oregon.
-Blacklist is a private company.
+The Company sold its investment in shares of Blacklist Holdings Inc. ("Blacklist") during the year ended December 31, 2019, which were acquired at an aggregate price of \$100,000.
+It is believed that at the time the Company sold its Blacklist shares, Blacklist owned the IONIC brand and was a manufacturer and distributor of vape pens and cannabis cartridges in the States of Washington, California and Oregon.
+It is also believed that Blacklist was acquired by IONIC Brands Corp. on March 22, 2019.

-The net realized gain on the disposal of Blacklist in the nine months ended September 30, 2019 was \$123,845.
+The net realized gain on the disposal of Blacklist in the year ended December 31, 2019 was \$123,845.